How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Backpacking Seward Range

 The first way people usually hike up these peaks is by hiking towards the Ward Brook Lean-To.
-If you want to hike Seymour too, I recommend hiking towards the Ward Brook Lean-To and hiking Seymour first, then the rest of the peaks.
+If you want to hike Seymour too, I recommend hiking towards the Ward Brook Lean-To.
+Then, hiking Seymour first, then the rest of the peaks.
 Seymour is the farthest out of the way, thus it makes sense to do it first.
 Also, the trail going to Seymour is pretty steep, thus it’s better to go up than down.
 You could camp at the Ward Brook Lean-To then hike the rest of the range the next day, which will take off about 5 miles of your trip, making it a 16 mile day instead of a 22.

 Seward Range Map & Seward Range via Calkins Brook